-However, in some cases the part of the premium that you have to pay can change during the year.
+If you have to pay a plan premium, there are some cases where part of your premium can change during the year.
 This happens if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.
-If a member qualifies for "Extra Help" with their prescription drug costs, the "Extra Help" program will pay part of the member's monthly plan premium.
+If a member qualifies for "Extra Help" with their prescription drug costs, the "Extra Help" program will pay all or part of the member's monthly plan premium.
 If Medicare pays only a portion of this premium, we will bill you for the amount Medicare doesn't cover.
 A member who loses their eligibility during the year will need to start paying their full monthly premium.
 You can find out more about the "Extra Help" program in Chapter 2, Section 7.